swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 from the package dependency graph) supports the version of the Swift tools in use, a dependency resolution error will result.

-When new PackageDescription API is added which would not be understood by a prior version of the Swift Package Manager, it will be added to the current version of the PackageDescription module and will not require the package manager to include a version of the module without that API.
-However, if that new API is used in a Package.swift manifest, it will cause the package manager to validate that the Swift tools version of that package specifies a version of the tools which understands that API, or to emit an error with instructions to update the Swift tools version if not.
+New PackageDescription API will be added as needed for upcoming features.
+When new API is used in a Package.swift manifest, it will cause the package manager to validate that the Swift tools version of that package specifies a version of the tools which understands that API, or to emit an error with instructions to update the Swift tools version if not.
 Note that if a [version-specific manifest](https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md#version-specific-manifest-selection) is present for the older tools version, that tools version will validate as allowable even when newer features are adopted in the main Package.swift manifest.

 The Swift tools version will determine the default Swift language compatibility version used to compile the package's Swift sources if unspecified, but the Swift language